Believe it or not, every element of your muscular, back, and neck health can be linked back to what kind of shoes or boots you wear at work.

 If you’re a hard working person who wears through your boots in a serious way, you probably struggle with soles that come apart.
-While many people usually toss out their boots when they get to this point, if you’ve invested in quality work boots, there’s no point in ditching them.
-Thankfully, there are simple fixes for repairing soles that have worn through.
+While many people usually toss out their boots when they get to this point, if you’ve invested in high quality work boots, there’s no point in ditching them.
+Thankfully, there are simple fixes for repairing soles on boots that have worn through.

-You also need some high-quality shoe glue like Tuff Toe.
+You also need some high-quality shoe glue from brands like Tuff Toe.
 Tuff Toe is a specially formulated adhesive glue that’s great for more than just for repairing boots and shoes.
 It will resist getting wet and coming apart when you put it under stress or loosing adhesion when exposed to chemicals and heat.

 Sole repair is a common and simple affair if the fix seems easy enough.
 If your boot is otherwise intact and in good shape, remove the old sole once you have a new one.
-Then apply glue around the heel and press the sole into it.
+Then apply glue around the worn heel and press the sole into it.